 The Sopranos has always been, more than anything else, about the fuckin’ regularness of life.
 The series has always focused on how regular people go through their real lives with their real issues.
 Paulie gives a long germophobia-driven statement on cleanliness.
 The Sopranos’ housekeeper commits petty theft.
 Her boyfriend, Stasiu, is bitter about being underemployed in this country.
 Meadow’s new roommate is overwhelmed by New York.
-(The sounds and sirens of the city come ceaselessly through their dorm room window).
+(The sounds and sirens of the city that come ceaselessly through their dorm room window is a nice touch by the sound department.)
 Eric Scatino, we learn, is burning out on acid, unhappy at state university.
 In the typical procedural, these types of personal and real details of characters’ lives are rarely explored.
 Victims are usually generic avatars who happened to be at the wrong place at the wrong time.
 The Law (whether police or lawyers or the Special Victims Unit) are professional and competent.
 The rest of the cast is usually made up of some combination of the Witness, the Informant, the Employer, the Victim’s Relative, the Perp’s Relative and a couple of other stock figures.
-While Sopranos’ storylines twist and meander in multiple ways (sometimes compellingly, sometimes less so, and sometimes wallowing in moments of numbing banality), procedural plots always rush forward — the Good Guys are always Hot On The Trail of the Bad Guys.
+While Sopranos’ storylines twist and meander in multiple ways (sometimes compellingly, sometimes less so, and sometimes wallowing in moments of numbing banality), procedural plots always rush forward—the Good Guys are always Hot On The Trail of the Bad Guys.
 There was a moment in this episode when it seemed the plot was going to be launched thunderously forward: Patsy Parisi, seeking vengeance for the killing of his twin brother, comes to Tony’s home with murderous intent.
 But this potentially fateful moment gets pissed away into nothing:

 In his book The Sopranos, Prof. Dana Polan notes that Patsy Parisi represents the “evil twin” trope, a trope commonly found in soap operas and other forms of drama.
 But there’s nothing “evil” about Patsy’s revenge here, only an act too banal to even properly be called “vengeance.”